List of Local LLM Inference Software – 2025

 AMD ROCm software stack, still in active development, is one of the things you’ll need if you want to efficiently run your large language models using a new AMD graphics card.

-On Windows, to install ROCm you have to install the AMD HIP SDK on your system, and on Linux, you can do this using the official install scripts available here on the official AMD ROCm website.
+To install ROCm on Windows, you’ll need to install the AMD HIP SDK.
+On Linux, you can use the official install scripts available on the AMD ROCm website.

-If installing or using ROCm isn’t an option for you for one reason or another, when it comes to most software on this list you can also utilize the Vulkan graphics API, or the OpenCL framework, which while generally slower, will still allow you to use your AMD GPU for model inference.
+If installing or using ROCm isn’t an option, most of the software on this list also supports the Vulkan graphics API or the OpenCL framework.
+While generally slower than ROCm, these will still allow you to use your AMD GPU for model inference.

 Unsupported AMD GPUs – HSA_OVERRIDE_GFX_VERSION

-As it was already said, if you own an older AMD GPU which doesn’t officially support ROCm fully, you might still be able to benefit from the ROCm GPU acceleration.
-Modifying the HSA_OVERRIDE_GFX_VERSION parameter can override the Graphics Core Next (GCN) version that the ROCm libraries utilize, effectively enabling the use of certain features or software on unsupported hardware.
+As mentioned, if you have an older AMD GPU that doesn’t officially support ROCm, you might still be able to benefit from ROCm GPU acceleration on Linux.
+Modifying the HSA_OVERRIDE_GFX_VERSION parameter can override the Graphics Core Next (GCN) version that the ROCm libraries utilize, which can enable certain features on unsupported hardware.

 LLM Software Full Compatibility List – NVIDIA & AMD GPUs

 Here is the full list of the most popular local LLM software that currently works with both NVIDIA and AMD GPUs.
-Mind that some of the programs here might require a bit of tinkering to get working with your AMD graphics card.
+Note that some programs might require a bit of tinkering to get working with your AMD graphics card.
 Refer to the table below and use the project links to check out further details on the official websites and repositories for the listed software.
-All of the listed programs do support both ROCm and Vulkan, unless stated otherwise.
+All of the listed programs support ROCm and Vulkan, unless stated otherwise.

-If you’re on mobile, scroll right on the table to see all the columns.
+If you’re reading this on a mobile device, scroll right on the table to see all the columns.

 Software GUI/WebUI Available OS Compatibility AMD Support Official Docker Container Project Links